Hero image

 The purpose of this lesson is for the students to look at the five victims of Jack the Ripper and identify similarities between the victims.
 They then have to act as detectives and try to spot patterns in Jack’s behaviour to try to prevent future murders.
 If you like this lesson then please leave a review.

-Introduction to Jack the Ripper
+What did Jack the Ripper look like?

 laumorrowlaumorrow

-Introduction to Jack the Ripper
+What did Jack the Ripper look like?

 (1)